If you’re looking to shake up the way you brew coffee, the Aeropress coffee maker might be exactly what you’re looking for.

-Within a year of conception, Adler had a working prototype, which quickly was made into a fancier version, which hit the market quickly after that.
+Adler tapped into his vast knowledge of engineering and technology, and within a year of conception, he had a working prototype.
+The prototype was quickly made into a fancier version, which hit the market shortly after that.

 The AeroPress’s benefits are varied and many, including that it’s ideal for traveling.
 Since it’s made of polycarbonate (following the market’s preference towards BPA-free things) and small, it’s the sort of gadget that you can confidently stick in a backpack without any worrying about shattering.
 Not to mention that you can snag a special bag to keep it in.
 It’s almost like it’s designed to go literally wherever your coffee needs may be.

-Finally, the last huge perk of the AeroPress (the number one reason Adler created it, as a matter of fact) is for its speed.
-Brew time is one-fourth the length of most other brewing methods— seriously.
+Finally, the last huge perk of the AeroPress ( and the number one reason Adler created it, as a matter of fact) is for its speed.
+Brew time is about one-fourth the length of most other brewing methods— seriously.

 Let’s get this caffeinated party started, yeah?
 You only need a few things to make this simple product work, so let’s gather the items and get a-brewin’!